Min1600/Project_Calculator/README.md

 # Project: Calculator

-Create a calculatort that can:
+Create a calculatort that can: add, substract, multiply, and divide
-a) add
-b) substract
-c) multiply
-d) divide

 Able to clear screen, convert numbers to negative or positive and allows decimal places.